thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 scheduled in the morning single track.
 My very first time presenting in front of 125 people.
 The whole Belgian agile big league was present.
 Afterwards, [Inge Gorgon](https://twitter.com/IngeGorgon) gave me this fabulous feedback:
-*You may be shy, nobody noticed that, you did very well!*.
+*You may be shy, nobody noticed that you did very well!*.

 The low of that year was CD Summit & Jenkins Days Amsterdam 2016.
 I started speaking in front of 5 people.
 During the presentation that increased by 100% to ...
 10 people.
-One advise: avoid speaking at vendor conferences unless your topic is about the product of the vendor.
+One advice: avoid speaking at vendor conferences unless your topic is about the product of the vendor.

 ## Continuous Delivery Conference NL 2016: Feature Branching is Evil